 - It is not necessary to build a message string.
 The selections in this chapter are only used if you wish to alter the default settings.
 Default prefix = None.
-Default suffix = None. - A prefix or suffix may be added or cleared from one symbology or all symbologies. - You can add any prefix or suffix from the ASCII Conversion Chart (Code Page 1252), beginning on page 230, plus Code I.D. and AIM I.D. - You can string together several entries for several symbologies at one time.
+Default suffix = None. - A prefix or suffix may be added or cleared from one symbology or all symbologies. - You can add any prefix or suffix from the ASCII Conversion Chart (Code Page 1252) on page 214, plus Code I.D. and AIM I.D. - You can string together several entries for several symbologies at one time. - Enter prefixes and suffixes in the order in which you want them to appear on the output.

-- Enter prefixes and suffixes in the order in which you want them to appear on the output. - When setting up for specific symbologies (as opposed to all symbologies), the specific symbology ID value counts as an added prefix or suffix character. - The maximum size of a prefix or suffix configuration is 200 characters, which includes header information.
+- When setting up for specific symbologies (as opposed to all symbologies), the specific symbology ID value counts as an added prefix or suffix character. - The maximum size of a prefix or suffix configuration is 200 characters, which includes header information.

-Add a Prefix or Suffix:
+To Add a Prefix or Suffix:

 - Step 1.
-Scan the Add Prefix or Add Suffix symbol (page 75). - Step 2.
-Determine the 2 digit hex value from the Symbology Charts (beginning on page 227) for the symbology to which you want to apply the prefix or suffix.
+Scan the Add Prefix or Add Suffix symbol (see page 64). - Step 2.
+Determine the 2 digit Hex value from the Symbology Chart (included in the Symbology Charts on page 211) for the symbology to which you want to apply the prefix or suffix.
 For example, for Code 128, Code ID is "j" and Hex ID is "6A". - Step 3.
-Scan the 2 hex digits from the Programming Chart, beginning on page 241, or scan 9, 9 for all symbologies.
+Scan the 2 hex digits ffrom the Programming Chart, beginning on page 222, or scan 9, 9 for all symbologies. - Step 4.
+Determine the hex value from the ASCII Conversion Chart (Code Page 1252) on page 214, for the prefix or suffix you wish to enter.

-To add the Code I.D., scan 5, C, 8, 0.
+Note: To add the Code I.D., scan 5, C, 8, 0.

-To add the AIM I.D., scan 5, C, 8, 1.
+To add AIM I.D., scan 5, C, 8, 1.